Leviyu/EQTime/README.md

 ./big_run.sh
 ```

+All processing happends under `../DATADIR/` and a corresponding subdirectory is created named after `TASK_NAME`.
 The produced catalog pdf plots are located under `../PLOTDIR`, the directory name is same as the `TASK_NAME` specified in `INFILE`.